Blockhead

 Now, a few words from the dog: ‘Sup.
 I am Blockhead.
 The lady who pulled me from the shelter (the director of the rescue) said I am a blockhead (I mean seriously - look at my huge head) and the name stuck.
 But honestly - I don’t care what you call me because I can’t hear you!

-I currently live with three dogs and a cat.
+I currently live with two dogs and a cat.
 The cat’s name is Crowley, and he is the self-proclaimed King of Hell.
 I know he beholds great power so I try my best to ignore him.
 I refuse to bow down to his terroristic demands.
 I have booped his nose a few times through the gate at the top of the stairs.
 Sometimes I try to chase him when the gate is down, but he is too fast and runs away from me.
 But most times I just walk past him and just play hard to get.
-I don’t even react to him when I’m chilling in my kennel and he graces us with his presence and struts around like he owns the place.
+I don’t even react to him when I’m chilling in my kennel and he decides to grace us with his presence and struts around like he owns the place.

 I love working with the lady in the house.
 She gives me treats and all I have to do is follow a few commands.
 Seems like a real good trade off!
 At night, I get to sleep in my very own doggie bed in my own room.
 I work hard and I sleep hard.
-My bedtime is 9 p.m. and the lady usually feeds me when I wake up around 9 a.m.
+My bedtime is 9 p.m. and the lady usually feeds me when I wake up around 8 or 9 a.m.
 I go into the kennel when she leaves the house.
 Sometimes, I bark for a few minutes when I first go in, but me singing the song of my people seems to fall on deaf ears (hahaha! get it?!!!) and so I just settle down and sleep.

 If I sound like a good fit for you, please fill out an application to meet me.
 I am patiently waiting for my happily ever after!